 Although there is no official definition of Patient Safety Informatics, the International Medical Informatics Association working group on ‘Health Informatics for Patient Safety’ consider their role as “[promoting] patient safety of health information systems and their associated medical devices [and focusing on] how healthcare information systems can improve patient safety, as well as identifying and rectifying safety issues”.26 This scope is exemplified in Singh and Sittig’s Health Information Technology Safety Measurement Framework, which defines three safety domains embedded in a socio-technical work system: safe health information technology, safe use of health information technology, and using health information technology to improve safety.27 We, thus, propose Patient Safety Informatics to be the study of patient-safety-related information in healthcare systems.

-Informatics is the interdisciplinary study of information and its environment28 with information flow recognised as key to system safety, as a vital resource, and as a reflection of safety culture.29 Safety informatics is a relatively new concept with a proposed definition as a scientific discipline studying safety information and its mechanisms to address the lack of safety information in safety management.30 For Wang an colleagues, safety information refers to safety-related data that shows systems’ safety state and its changes.31,32 There have been calls to bridge the gap between research and practice in the safety of systems33 but, despite theoretical and practical progress in safety informatics, it has yet to be applied substantially to healthcare and patient safety, in particular.
+Informatics is the interdisciplinary study of information and its environment28 with information flow recognised as key to system safety, as a vital resource, and as a reflection of safety culture.29 Safety informatics is a relatively new concept with a proposed definition as a scientific discipline studying safety information and its mechanisms to address the lack of safety information in safety management.30 For Wang and colleagues, safety information refers to safety-related data that shows systems’ safety state and its changes.31,32 There have been calls to bridge the gap between research and practice in the safety of systems33 but, despite theoretical and practical progress in safety informatics, it has yet to be applied substantially to healthcare and patient safety, in particular.

 Bakken, Cimino and Hripcask34 explored how informatics can promote patient safety and provided recommendations like integrating informatics into healthcare curricula and the evaluation of digital health from health-economic, clinical and administrative perspectives.
 While welcomed, these recommendations, and the challenges they purport to address, concern health information technologies in isolation and their function in promoting patient safety, only.
-As described earlier, emerging digital health must consider the safety of health information systems and their safe use, too.27 A thorough exploration and instantiation of Patient Safety Informatics is thus still lacking.
+As described earlier, emerging digital health must also consider the safety of health information systems and their safe use.27 A thorough exploration and instantiation of Patient Safety Informatics is thus still lacking.

 It is for these reasons that the aim of our workshop series was to develop the theoretical and practical foundations of Patient Safety Informatics by exploring the theory and praxis of applying safety informatics to patient safety.
 Our first workshop focused on the challenges and patient-safety consequences of, and recommendations to address, emerging digital health.